-SPRING is Finally here!!
-Easter is coming and my daughter loves to make these little nests.
-They are cute, sweet, crunchy and salty.
-The little piles of chocolate pretzel sticks do take a bit of time as you have to make a little well in the middle to put the chocolate eggs but they are adorable and a tasty springtime treat.
+My daughter loves to make these little nests.
+They are cute, sweet, crunchy, and salty.
+The little piles of chocolate pretzel sticks do take a bit of time as you have to make a little well in the middle to put the chocolate eggs but they are adorable and a tasty springtime, or anytime treat.
 We made these as spring break treats for her class at school and they were a big hit.
 Emily has made them by herself but this is a great team activity to make.
 Older children can spoon out the nests and younger ones could help put the eggs in the nests.
 Depending on how large you make your nests you should be able to make around 20 treats.

 - large bowl